zulip/zulip/docs/production/maintain-secure-upgrade.md

 2                                              Zulip Community
 ```

-(Note that every Zulip server has a special `zulip` realm containing
+(Note that every Zulip server has a special `zulipinternal` realm containing
 system-internal bots like `welcome-bot`; you are unlikely to need to
 interact with that realm.)